 Regardless of who you choose as your beneficiary, it is essential to inform them in advance.
 Don’t leave them among the millions of Americans with unclaimed life insurance benefits.
 Talking about death isn’t fun, but having the conversation ensures that you are both on the same page.
 Use the discussion as an opportunity to gather the information you need from them, such as their current address, social security number, and date of birth.
 Their information will ensure that the carrier can easily identify them when they file a claim or locate them if a claim has not been made following your death.

 Have a question about choosing your beneficiary that we did not cover?
-Add our Definitive Guide to Life Insurance to your reading list.
+Add our guide to how life insurance works to your reading list.